 The building was in an amazing state of preservation, and I could sense the love for the local area from the people at the reception desk.

-As I was walking down the main street, I noticed a magnificent building so I decided to go in.
+As I was walking down the main street, I noticed a magnificent building and decided to go in.

-Our experienced guide was a great talker and gave a fun and detailed explanation, so I learned a lot of things.
+Our experienced and eloquent guide gave a fun and detailed explanation, and I learned a lot.

-If you can find a guide at reception, I recommend asking for one, as it will definitely be more fun and informative.
+If a guide is available at reception, I recommend asking for one, as it will definitely be more fun and informative.

-Thanks to him, I have fond memories of Yakage.
+Thanks to him, I have some great memories of Yakage.

 I saw a discount ticket at the Yakage roadside station so I went to see it.